 The CLI will return nothing on success and should give an informative parser error if the point cannot be written.
-There is currently no way to write a batch of points using the CLI, each point must be inserted individually.
+See InfluxDB CLI/Shell for how to import data from a file using the CLI.

 To write points using HTTP, POST to the